michaelbirdtx/mcc_reference/MCC Overview.md

-# MUTANT CRAWL CLASSICS: OVERVIEW
+# Mutant Crawl Classics: Overview

-## THE SETTING: TERRA A.D.
+## The Setting: Terra A.D.

 The characters in the Mutant Crawl Classics RPG live in a primitive world dominated by the bizarre side-effects of an ancient holocaust known only as the Great Disaster.
 Millennia after this cataclysmic extinction event, the world — now known as Terra A.D.
 (After Disaster) — has regrown into a lush tropical wilderness.
 The lifeforms that survive and flourish in Terra A.D. did so because natural selection rewarded their ancestors for possessing either very plastic or very hardy genomes.
 Plants and animals with wild and unstable mutations permeate the ecosystem and the food chain.
 Though some species have settled down into relatively stable body plans and are capable of reproducing true to form, there is still the chance in any given birth of a new mutation arising.